altercation/storage-gen/README.md

 ### Command Examples:

-Note that several of these examples use the example storage template named 'new-typical'.
+Note that several of these examples use the example storage template named `new-typical`.
 This is only one example file.
-See other samples in the 'templates' subdirectory, or write your own.
+See other samples in the `templates` subdirectory, or write your own.

 **Examples:** Ways to reference the storage file - normal script output